Scroll Top

 • Retirement Accounts: Fully exempt

-🔹 Best for: Renters or those with little home equity but more cash and assets.
+🔹 Best for: Non-homeowners and those with more cash and assets.

 2. Estimating Chapter 13 Payments in California